sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 The large language models with more **parameters(memory)** can capture more understanding of the language

 ### Prompt and completions
-- prompt: text passed into the llm
+- prompt: text passed into the LLM
 - context window: space or memory available for the prompt
 - completion: output of a model.
 Typically 1000 words but differs for different models
 - LLM use cases and tasks: essay writing, summarising, translating, code generation, entity recognition